Elevate Your Business with Effective Survey Emails

 If you want to embed a one-question survey right within the template, here’s what you should do:

-1. Go to the “Blocks” section on the right, click on the “Select type” button, and find “Polls”.
+1. Go to the “Blocks” section on the right and open the “Common blocks” section.

-3. Style the button to match your survey email and add the hyperlink URL that will lead to the online survey platform.
+3. Style the button to match your email and add the hyperlink URL that will lead to the online survey platform.

-Try the templates!5 Survey Email Best Practices
+5 Survey Email Best Practices

 - Be concise and clear.
 Keep your email and survey as short and simple as possible.
 Clarity and brevity increase response rates.